Sun Yuan & Peng Yu: Work

-"Angel" (2008) is a fiberglass angel sculpture complete with flesh-covered wings, white hair, and frighteningly realistic skin that features details like wrinkles, sunspots, and peach fuzz.
+Angel (2008), was a fibreglass angel sculpture complete with flesh-covered wings, white hair, and frighteningly realistic skin that featured details like wrinkles, sunspots, and peach fuzz.

-Their 2009 solo exhibition, "Freedom", at Tang Contemporary in Beijing, featured a large firehose hooked to a chain that erupted water spray at a distance of 120 meters and thrashed throughout an enormous metal cage.
+Their 2009 solo exhibition, Freedom, at Tang Contemporary in Beijing, featured a large firehose hooked to a chain that erupted water spray at a distance of 120 meters and thrashed throughout an enormous metal cage.

-Sun and Peng's 2016 work, "Can’t Help Myself," was commissioned for the Guggenheim Museum.
-It was displayed as part of the Tales of Our Time exhibition at the Guggenheim in Manhattan.
-The work consists of a large KUKA industrial robot with a robotic arm and visual sensors behind clear acrylic walls.
+Their 2016 work, Can’t Help Myself was commissioned for the Guggenheim Museum and displayed as part of their Tales of Our Time exhibition.
+The work consisted of a large KUKA industrial robot with a robotic arm and visual sensors behind clear acrylic walls.
 The robot was programmed to endlessly attempt to sweep red, viscous, blood-like liquid into a circle around its base, in the process spreading and splattering the "blood."
-The robot is also programmed with thirty-two "dance moves" and reacts to people around it.
-These "dance moves" became more depressed and erratic as time went on, and eventually stopped operating in 2019.
-In 2021 and 2022, the piece gained attention through social media, opening up several interpretations for the meaning behind the art.
-"Can't Help Myself" was also displayed in the 2019 Venice Biennale's main exhibition, "May You Live in Interesting Times."
+It was also programmed with thirty-two "dance moves" and reacted to people around it.
+These "dance moves" became more "depressed" and erratic as time went on, and eventually stopped operating in 2019.
+Can't Help Myself was also displayed in the 2019 Venice Biennale's main exhibition, "May You Live in Interesting Times."